OlegSirbu/Kata-solutions/README.md

 # Kata-solutions
-it is repo with solutions for site codewars.com
+It is repo with solutions for different tasks

+codewars.com